When to use a facebow

-The occlusal rims were inserted in the patient’s mouth and the bite fork placed in the mouth and asked the patient to close his mouth for embedding the bite fork in rims.
-The infraorbital pointer placed on the orbital notch and locked the facebow assembly for the transfer of record on the particular.
+The occlusal rims were inserted in the patient’s mouth and the bite fork was placed in the mouth and asked the patient to close his mouth for embedding the bite fork in rims.
+The infraorbital pointer was placed on the orbital notch and locked the facebow assembly for the transfer of record on the particular.

 Facebow transfer to fully adjustable Artex Articulator.

-An articulator is a device or instrument that reflects the dental arches on which cast can be mounted to replicate the functional and parafunctional relation of one arch to the other and to achieve the correct dental occlusion.
+An articulator is a device or instrument that reflects the dental arches on which the cast can be mounted to replicate the functional and parafunctional relation of one arch to the other and to achieve the correct dental occlusion.

 Types of Articulators: